Why Choose Montessori

 Montessori School in Rockville, MD

 Dr. Maria Montessori believed that children learn because they are motivated from within by a natural curiosity and love for knowledge.
-She revealed the sensitivity of the child to his environment from which they absorb their perceptions and knowledge.
+She revealed the sensitivity of the child to their environment from which they absorb their perceptions and knowledge.
+Montessori schools like Norbeck keep this in mind when designing our daily schedule.
 Children develop most of their basic attitudes and values about life and learning in the preschool years.
-Through a child-centered environment the children at Norbeck Montessori “learn how to learn.”
+Through a child-centered environment at Norbeck Montessori, your child will “learn how to learn.”
 Our Montessori curriculum consists of instruction in the areas of:

 Montessori Fosters a Natural Love of Learning